odisce/ionshed/README.md

 # **ionshed**

-**ionshed** is an R package for sparse matrix segmentation inspired by watershed algorithms and implemented in C++.
-It is designed for `.mz(X)ML` data or 3D tables, parsing 3D coordinates by decreasing intensities and clustering data points based on their proximity in two dimensions.
+**ionshed** is an R package for **LC-MS raw data segmentation**, inspired by the Watershed algorithm and based on sparse matrix segmentation.
+Originally designed for LC-MS data (MS1 and DIA), it parses 3D coordinates (retention time, m/z, intensity) by decreasing intensities and clusters data points based on their proximity in the 2 dimensions (retention time and m/z).

-Originally developed for LC-MS data segmentation (MS1 and DIA), the algorithm uses the following key parameters:
+The algorithm can also be adapted to other 3D datasets by providing coordinates in a table format (see [Usage](#usage)).

+### **Key Parameters**
-- **`rttol`**: Chromatographic resolution in seconds.
-Defines the minimal distance between two points to separate chromatographic peaks.
+- **`rttol`**: Chromatographic resolution (in seconds).
+Defines the minimal distance between two signals of the similar intensities to separate chromatographic peaks **at a given intensity level**.
-- **`ppm`**: Mass resolution in Daltons.
+- **`ppm`**: Mass resolution (in Daltons).
 Defines the distance between two signals to differentiate specific ions.

-The algorithm is adaptable to any 3D dataset by providing coordinates in a table (see [Usage](#usage)).

----

 ## **Requirements**
 - **R >= 4.1.0**
 - **[Rtools](https://cloud.r-project.org/)** (to compile from source)

----

 ## **Installation**